reinalim/Branching_FinalProject/README.md

    ### Deliverable 3: Machine Learning Model

    * Present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
-      - Takes in data in from the provisional database
+      - Takes in data in from the provisional database - Completed
-      - Output labels for input data
+      - Output labels for input data - Completed